-Welcome to our 19th Season!The Indy Acoustic Cafe Series began in 1996 with the purpose of bringing the best nationally and internationally known singer songwriters specializing in Folk, Americana and Blues in an acoustically perfect environment, a true listening room.
+Welcome to our 21st Season!Thanks to your support we have lasted over 20 years.
+The Indy Acoustic Cafe Series began in 1996 with the purpose of bringing the best nationally and internationally known singer songwriters specializing in Folk, Americana and Blues in an acoustically perfect environment, a true listening room.
 This is the very first music series of it’s kind in Indianapolis giving musicians of the highest caliber the opportunity to play in Indianapolis while passing through the Midwest.
 I hope you’re able to check out the series and discover new and talented musicians from across the country.

 Now Purchase Tickets ONLINE.